skyfrk/dhbw-vs-latex-template/docs/writing.md

 ```

 ⚠ You always have wrap your acronyms in one of the commands above in order for the `acro` package to work correctly.

+## Using hyphens

+There are different hyphens for different occasions:

+- `"=` Hyphen with automatic separation before and after.
+- `"-` Separation point, in case of separation, hyphen is inserted as usual.
+- `""` Separation point, nothing is inserted in case of separation.

+Read more about it [here](https://texwelt.de/fragen/467/was-muss-ich-tun-damit-silbentrennung-bei-wortern-mit-bindestrichen-funktioniert/492).

 ## Figures